massfords/ts-rsql-query/README.md

 ### Out-of-the-box plugins

 > **IMPORTANT NOTE:** The plugins [`IsEmptyPlugin`](#isemptyplugin) and [`IsNullOrEmptyPlugin`](#isnulloremptyplugin)
-> are intended to be used on fields which are `TEXT`-like, if you use them on other types (e.g. `TIMESTAMP`)
+> are intended to be used on fields which are `TEXT`-like, if you use them on other types (e.g. `TIMESTAMP` or `INTEGER`)
+> you might experience errors on SQL validation level, e.g.:
+>
+> ```text
+> error: invalid input syntax for type integer: ""
+> ```
+>
-> you might experience errors on SQL or RSQL validation level.
-So, be careful when using it.
+> These messages could be different depending on the underlying SQL driver/framework implementation So, be careful when using it.

 #### `MapInToEqualsAnyPlugin`